-ANMAC’s Skilled Migration Services assesses the skills of nurses and midwives who want to migrate to Australia under the General Skilled Migration program.
+ANMAC’s Skilled Migration Services assess the skills of nurses and midwives who want to migrate to Australia under the General Skilled Migration program.
 We determine if an applicant has the nursing or midwifery qualifications and experience needed for permanent migration to Australia.

 Who we assess

-We assess the skills of:
+We use 5 Assessment Criteria to assess the skills of:

 - internationally qualified nurses